 5. Tracking the performance of your Instagram videos

 No one article will get your online video strategy sorted for you – your Instagram account is unique and so is your audience.
+While Instagram statistics work differently for different social media strategies, your marketing impact will remain sensitive to the messaging you use.

 That’s why you need to track engagement on your videos to see whether they’re boosting or dimming your signal on social media.
 Look at things like: